Think-A-Move/SPEAR-SDK-Java-Linux/SpearSdkExample/README.md

 # Build Instructions for SpearSdkExample Desktop Application

 SpearSdkExample desktop application needs to be built using the JavaFX widget toolkit and e(fx)clipse IDE.
+This instructions were validated on Linux Mint 20.1.

 ## Install Java: